RamrajCh/daily-coding-problem/part-I-data-structures/arrays/max_subarray_sum/README.md

 Input: `[-1,-2,-3,-4,-5]`

-Output: `-1`
+Output: `0`

-Explanation: `[-1]` has the largest sum = `-1`.
+Explanation: Sum must always be positive.

 ## Note

 - The input array may contain both positive and negative numbers.
 - The subarray with the largest sum may or may not be at the beginning or end of the input array.
-- If all the numbers in the input array are negative, the function should return the largest negative number.
+- If all the numbers in the input array are negative, the function should return 0.